Xbey25/GMD1/Game_Design.md

 Throughout their journey, the player discovers remnants of an enigmatic experiment gone wrong, revealing pieces of a larger narrative involving secret research, ethical predicaments, and the results of meddling with forces beyond human understanding.

 ### Monetization:
-[Detail the monetization strategy for the game]
+The game will be pay to play and the price is determined by the final product

 ### Platform, technology, and scope